-As Governors, we acknowledge we have overall responsibility for ensuring that Hilbre High School Humanities College has an effective and appropriate system of control, financial and otherwise.
+As GovernorsTrustees, we acknowledge we have overall responsibility for ensuring that Hilbre High School Humanities College has an effective and appropriate system of control, financial and otherwise.
 However, such a system is designed to manage rather than eliminate the risk of failure to achieve business objectives, and can provide only reasonable and not absolute assurance against material misstatement or loss.

-As Governors, we have reviewed and taken account of the guidance in DfE's Governance Handbook and competency framework for governance.
+As GovernorsTrustees, we have reviewed and taken account of the guidance in DfE's Governance Handbook

-The board has delegated the day-to-day responsibility to the Head Teacher, as accounting officer, for ensuring financial controls conform with the requirements of both propriety and good financial management and in accordance with the requirements and responsibilities assigned to it in the funding agreement between Hilbre High School Humanities College and the Secretary of State for Education.
-They are also responsible for reporting to the board any material weaknesses or breakdowns in internal control.
+The board has delegated the day-to-day responsibility to the Headteacher, as accounting officer, for ensuring financial controls conform with the requirements of both propriety and good financial management and in accordance with the requirements and responsibilities assigned to it in the funding agreement between Hilbre High School Humanities College and the Secretary of State for Education.
+They are also responsible for reporting to the boardTrustees any material weaknesses or breakdowns in internal control.